Hail injures several people at Louis Tomlinson concert at Red Rocks in Morrison, Colorado

-Several people were injured when hit by hail during a concert at Red Rocks Amphitheatre in Morrison on Wednesday night, rescue officials said.
+Several people were injured when hit by what one person described as "apple-sized" hail during a concert at Red Rocks Amphitheatre in Morrison on Wednesday night, rescue officials said.

-Louis Tomlinson, a former member of One Direction, was playing at the popular live music venue.
+Louis Tomlinson, a former member of One Direction, was scheduled to play at the popular live music venue.

 West Metro Fire Rescue, which responded to the emergency, said the number of potential patients and the extent of their injuries are unknown at this time.